Pouria-Jamshidi/the_farmer_was_replaced/README.md

 # The_Farmer_Was_Replaced

-the farmer was replaced is a program/game in steam the operates in an original language similar to Python to operate agricultural drones and automate farms.
+[The Farmer Was Replaced](https://store.steampowered.com/app/2060160/The_Farmer_Was_Replaced/) is a program/game in steam the operates in an original language similar to Python to operate agricultural drones and automate farms.
 Playing this game will improve problem-solving skills and coding abilities through programming.

 ## my scripts in this respitory